bond-tech/bond-sdk-web/README.md

 #### Linking account

-A ccount linking starts a flow to link an account through online identity verfication and account selectio.
+Account linking starts a flow to link an account through online identity verfication and account selectio.
 This can be done via OAuth with a two-step process.
 Please note that implementing an OAuth flow via the Bond SDK requires pre-registering a `redirectUri` with the Bond Support team and requires access `localStorage` access in the user's browser.
 Start this flow in your app with:
 ```js
 bondExternalAccounts
   .linkAccount({